toantran201/lr-webpack/README.md

   - doesn't generate a new file like asset/inline

 Public path
 - tell webpack which url to use in order to load all the generated files in the browser

+Loaders
+- Allow to import all others kinds of files which cannot be handled by using asset modules.
+  - Examples:
+    - CSS loader reads the contents of the CSS file and return this contents, but it doesn't do anything after
+    - Style loader takes the Css and injects it into the page using style tags.
+Use style loader to bundle the CSS together with JS into single resulting file.